Suites Testing API

 the TestBed.solitary()

-method is used to create a test environment for such tests.
+method is used to create a test environment where all dependencies are automatically mocked.

 Example Setup